Chart Color Schemes

 AreaSearch analysis reveals West Wyalong significantly outperforming the majority of regions assessed nationwide

-Workforce participation in West Wyalong was higher at 69.5% compared to Rest of NSW's 61.5%.
-According to Census responses, only 8.4% of residents worked from home, though Covid-19 lockdown impacts may have influenced this figure.
-The key industries for employment among West Wyalong residents are mining, agriculture, forestry & fishing, and education & training.
-The area has a significant concentration in mining, with employment levels at 7.0 times the regional average.
+Workforce participation in West Wyalong was high at 68.6%, compared to Regional NSW's 61.3%.
+Census data showed that only 8.4% of residents worked from home.
+Key industries included mining, agriculture, forestry & fishing, and education & training.
+Mining had a particularly notable concentration with employment levels at 7.0 times the regional average.

-However, health care & social assistance is under-represented, with only 10.0% of West Wyalong's workforce compared to 16.9% in Rest of NSW.
-There appears to be limited local employment opportunities, as indicated by the difference between the Census working population and resident population.
-Over the 12 months to September 2025, labour force levels decreased by 3.5%, while employment decreased by 3.8%, causing the unemployment rate to rise by 0.4 percentage points.
-This compares to Rest of NSW where employment fell by 0.5%, labour force contracted by 0.1%, and unemployment rose by 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment should expand by 6.6% over five years and 13.7% over ten years.
-However, growth rates differ significantly between industry sectors.
-Applying these projections to West Wyalong's employment mix suggests local employment should increase by 5.2% over five years and 11.7% over ten years.
-It is important to note that this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.
+Conversely, health care & social assistance was lower at 10.0%, compared to Regional NSW's 16.9%.
+The area may have limited local employment opportunities as indicated by the difference between Census working population and resident population.
+Between December 2024 and December 2025, the labour force decreased by 2.3% alongside a 2.7% employment decline, causing unemployment to rise by 0.4 percentage points.
+This was similar to Regional NSW's trends of 1.2%, 0.8%, and 0.4 percentage points respectively for employment decline, labour force decline, and unemployment increase.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
+However, growth rates vary significantly between industry sectors.
+Applying these projections to West Wyalong's employment mix suggests local employment should increase by 5.2% over five years and 11.7% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not consider localised population projections.

 Frequently Asked Questions - Employment